 Even though if you do the research, it's not anti-vaxxers that are spreading.

-So, this thing that he's saying, he's so full of shit trying to blame immigrants for disease outbreaks.
+So this thing that he's saying, he's so full of shit trying to blame immigrants for disease outbreaks.

-This is quite literally just white nationalist propaganda, and it's a narrative that's been used since time immemorial to demonize non-white populations as dangerous.
+And it's a narrative that's been used since time immemorial to demonize non-white populations as dangerous.

-From a recent article in NBC News, quote, There's no evidence to show that migrants are spreading disease, said Dr. Paul Spiegel, who directs the Center for Humanitarian Health at Johns Hopkins School of Public Health.
+From a recent article in NBC News, quote, there's no evidence to show that migrants are spreading disease, said Dr. Paul Spiegel, who directs the Center for Humanitarian Health at Johns Hopkins School of Public Health.

-Quote, That is a false argument that's used to keep migrants out.
+Quote, that is a false argument that's used to keep migrants out.

 The article goes on to discuss the tragic irony that the right wing attacks immigrants over health issues when the reality is that our healthcare system deeply relies on immigrants to run.

-As a recent study published in the Journal of the American Medical Association points out, quote, 16% of healthcare workers in the U.S. were born somewhere else, including 29% of physicians, 16% of registered nurses, 20% of pharmacists, 24% of dentists, and 23% of nursing, psychiatric, and home healthcare aides.
+As a recent study published in the Journal of the American Medical Association points out, quote, 16% of healthcare workers in the U.S. were born somewhere else, including 29% of physicians, 16% of registered nurses, 20% of pharmacists, 24% of dentists, and 23% of nursing, psychiatric, and home health care aides.

 This type of demonizing rhetoric is an essential piece of establishing an authoritarian system.